youcefMehamlia/Multimodal-DRL-RMC/README.md

 ## DQN - Intelligent Ramp Metering Control with NO Partial Detection

-It is the first version (0.1), that uses a predefined fixed rou.xml file and simple macro state vector for state representation, all data are coming from Sumo, no real historical data integration
+It is the first version (1.5), that uses a predefined fixed rou.xml file and simple macro state vector for state representation, all data are coming from Sumo, no real historical data integration changes in the reward function, added pi alinea baseline and added performance comaprison of TTT and delay

 Arxiv: http://arxiv.org/abs/2109.14337 (Romain Ducrocq, Nadir Farhi)